eekcoopuw/jobmon/docsource/quickstart.rst

     pip install jobmon_slurm

-Then issue the following command to target our current production server:
+Then issue the following command to configure the web service and port:

 .. webservicedir::